 Our blogs this week are a bit different to the usual.
-First, there will be regular updates during the week and second, these updates will cover the launch of a complementary initiative that Tessa Tennant and I (the co-editors of this site) have developed in parallel to NDCi.global, but equally designed to advance the cause of Paris-related green and climate finance.
+First, there will be regular updates during the week and second, these updates will cover the launch of a complementary initiative that Tessa Tennant and I (the co-editors of this site) have developed in parallel to NDCi.global, but equally designed to advance the cause of Paris finance, and green and climate finance.

 This initiative is the “Climate Finance Accelerator” or CFA, and as this update goes live on Monday morning, the London Stock Exchange will be hosting the opening of its first workshop.
 As the week-long programme unfolds, shared learning expert Nicola Millson will be bringing you frequent updates from the country delegations and finance teams, rounding up with an ‘omnibus’ digest at the end of the week.
 Our Twitter handle @Money4NDCs will be using #CFA17 throughout the week.